ecozihaochen/ecozihaochen.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hey there!
-I’m Zihao, currently a PhD Candidate at the Fujian Normal University under the supervision of [Prof.Fuzhong Wu](https://geo.fjnu.edu.cn/f9/f9/c5055a195065/page.htm) and visiting PhD at sGlobe Lab under the supervision of [Koenraad Van Meerbeek](https://www.sglobelab.com/labmember/koenraad-van-meerbeek).
+I’m Zihao, currently a PhD Candidate at the Fujian Normal University under the supervision of [Prof.Fuzhong Wu](https://geo.fjnu.edu.cn/f9/f9/c5055a195065/page.htm) and visiting PhD at sGlobe Lab under the supervision of [Prof. Koenraad Van Meerbeek](https://www.sglobelab.com/labmember/koenraad-van-meerbeek).

 My research examines the responses and dynamics of forest soil organic carbon in a changing climate and its functional role in regulating ecosystem material cycling and energy flow.
 I aim to understand how belowground carbon processes influence forest ecosystem functioning and carbon–climate feedbacks across spatial scales.

-To address these questions, I integrate field observations and experimental approaches with large-scale data synthesis.
-By combining big data analytics with advanced modeling frameworks — including machine learning and structural equation modeling — I seek to identify general patterns and mechanisms that operate from regional to global scales.
+To address these questions, I use integrate field observations and experimental approaches with large-scale data synthesis.
+By combining big data analytics with advanced modeling frameworks to identify general patterns and mechanisms that operate from regional to global scales.

 Beyond academia, I enjoy hiking and cycling, and I have a deep appreciation for natural landscapes, particularly forests and mountainous environments.